run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 Note that all `kwargs` to `set_global_handler` are passed to the underlying callback handler.

 And that's it!
-Everything will get seamlessly piped to W&B Prompts and you'll be able to view rich traces of your application.
+Executions will get seamlessly piped to downstream service (e.g. W&B Prompts) and you'll be able to access features such as viewing execution traces of your application.

 ## Partners